 I was heartbroken to lock that space up for the final time about a year later.

-I am prioritizing this lifestyle again with essential oils and I have to say it feels like coming home to a piece of myself.
+Although it’s always been there, I am prioritizing this lifestyle again with essential oils and I have to say it feels like coming home to a piece of myself.